MohamedBishar/akan-name-generator/README.md

 # Akan Name Generator

 This is a simple web application that calculates and displays your Akan name based on your birthdate and gender.
-Akan names are traditional Ghanaian names given according to the day of the week someone is born.
+Akan names are traditional Ghanaian names given according to the day of the week someone is born

 ## Features